genaray/Arch/README.md

 # Code Sample

-Enough spoken, lets take a look at some code.
+Enough spoken, let's take a look at some code.
 Arch is bare minimum, easy to use and efficient.
-Lets say we want to create some game entities and make them move based on their velocity, sounds complicated ?
+You want to create some game entities and make them move based on their velocity... sounds complicated?

-Its not !
+It's not !
 Arch does everything for you, you only need to define the entities and the logic.

 ```csharp
 public class Game {